Galxe/grevm/docs/v2/grevm2.md

 The **Storage** module implements **DatabaseRef** and offers two functionalities: **Parallel State** and **Multi-Version Memory**.
 It enhances system performance by introducing a **Parallel State** layer between EvmDB and MvMemory.
-The process works as follows: After transaction T_i completes execution, its results are first stored in MvMemory.
+The process works as follows: After transaction $T_i$ completes execution, its results are first stored in MvMemory.
 Once it reaches the Finality state, an asynchronous task is triggered to commit the results to Parallel State.
+When transaction
-When transaction T_j accesses data, it reads from Parallel State if dealing with a miner or self-destructed account; otherwise, it retrieves data from MvMemory.
+$T_j$ accesses data, it reads from Parallel State if dealing with a miner or self-destructed account; otherwise, it retrieves data from MvMemory.
 There design offers several advantages:

 - **Amortized Result State Building**: Committed transaction will continuously generate reth-compatible result states,